Liechtenstein national football team: History

 Liechtenstein are only a relatively recent affiliate to FIFA, and did not participate in any qualifying series until the UEFA Euro 1996 qualifiers.
 There they managed to surprise the Republic of Ireland by holding them to a 0–0 draw on 3 June 1995.
-On 14 October 1998, they managed their first victory in a qualifying campaign after winning 2–1 against Azerbaijan in a Euro 2000 qualifying match.
+On 14 October 1998, they managed their first victory in a qualifying campaign after winning 2–1 against Azerbaijan in a UEFA Euro 2000 qualifying match.

 Since then, the presence of Liechtenstein clubs in the Swiss league system and of a handful of professional players (most notably Mario Frick) has seen the side's competitiveness improve slightly.
 The Euro 2004 qualifiers saw Liechtenstein improve to the extent they restricted England to 2–0 wins.
-Also at this time Liechtenstein lost 1-0 against San Marino, considered to be the worst national team in the world.
-The 2006 World Cup qualifiers, however, brought even better results as two wins over Luxembourg and draws against both Slovakia and Portugal meant that Liechtenstein finished with 8 points.
+Also at this time Liechtenstein lost 1–0 against San Marino, considered to be the weakest national team.
+The 2006 FIFA World Cup qualifiers brought even better results as two wins over Luxembourg and draws against both Slovakia and Portugal meant that Liechtenstein finished with 8 points.

-In the Euro 2008 qualifiers, Liechtenstein beat Latvia through a solitary goal from Mario Frick.
+In the UEFA Euro 2008 qualifiers, Liechtenstein beat Latvia through a solitary goal from Mario Frick.
 The result caused the Latvian manager to resign after the match.
 They repeated their heroics against Iceland managing to beat them 3–0 on 17 October 2007 for their second qualifying group win.
-On the 26 March 2008 Liechtenstein had an embarrassing 7–1 loss to fellow small nation in Europe, Malta.
+On 26 March 2008 Liechtenstein had an embarrassing 7–1 loss to fellow small nation in Europe, Malta.
 This was recorded as Malta's largest win.

 The Liechtensteiner Fussballverbund voted Rainer Hasler to be their "Golden Player" — their best player over the last 50 years — to mark UEFA's golden jubilee.

-In the 2010 World Cup qualifiers, Liechtenstein secured a scoreless draw against Azerbaijan and a 1–1 draw against Finland, finishing bottom of Group 4 on two points.
+In the 2010 FIFA World Cup qualifiers, Liechtenstein secured a scoreless draw against Azerbaijan and a 1–1 draw against Finland, finishing bottom of Group 4 on two points.

-In the Euro 2012 qualifiers, Liechtenstein were narrowly beaten 2–1 by Scotland in Hampden Park thanks to a goal by Stephen McManus in the seventh minute of additional time.
+In the UEFA Euro 2012 qualifiers, Liechtenstein were narrowly beaten 2–1 by Scotland in Hampden Park thanks to a goal by Stephen McManus in the seventh minute of additional time.
 They produced a shock 2–0 win at home against Lithuania; their goals were scored by Philippe Erne and Michele Polverino.
 In the following qualifying game, they managed a scoreless draw away to Lithuania.

+In the qualifiers for the 2014 FIFA World Cup, the Blue-Reds were humiliated at home in their opening game against Bosnia-Herzegovina (1–8).
+The team loses many of its qualifying matches and earns its only two points in draws against Latvia and Slovakia.
+The team finished bottom of its group.

+For the UEFA Euro 2016 qualifying campaign in France, Liechtenstein managed to finish second-bottom of the group and take five points, managing a goalless draw at home against Montenegro, an away win against Moldova, one goal to nil, thanks to Franz Burgmeier's ninth goal and then a 1–1 home draw in the return against the same Moldovans, the group's red lanterns with three fewer units.